ri-gusev/ri-gusev/README.md

 I want to be android developer
 ------------------------------

 I’ve been learning code for 1 year.
 I started with Python, I was doing telegram bots and trying to do something with Flask.
-Also I tried myself in frontend development, I learned basics of html and css, but then I found a passion for android development.
-I’m currently learning Java for Android and in the near future I plan to learn Kotlin
+Also I tried myself in frontend development, I'd learned basics of html and css, but then I found a passion for android development.
+I’m currently learning Java for Android and in the near future I will learn Kotlin.

 *   🌍  I'm based in Russia, Nizhniy Novgorod
 *   ✉️  You can contact me at [gusev.roman1@mail.ru](mailto:gusev.roman1@mail.ru )
-*   🧠  I'm learning Collections framework in Java
+*   🧠  I'm learning Concurrency in Java

 <a href="https://www.x.com/RiGusev" target="_blank" rel="noreferrer"><img